tcreech/unisonbox/README.md

 This is a small collection of simple scripts I use on my personal machines to effect Dropbox-like synchronization on my machines.
 Each machine stores all synchronized files locally, and these scripts take care of regularly keeping things up to date.
+I created this for personal use, and thought that it might be useful as a starting point for others who want to set up something similar.
 You will probably have to change each file in this repository a bit in order to get things up and running.

-### Author

 Installation
 ------------